baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 ### System of equations: Dealing with many variables

 Algebra provides methods to solve equations and linear algebra to solve linear equations like the one in above.
-It enables the solving of multiple equations at once i.e a system of equations:
+It enables the solving of multiple equations i.e a system of equations:

 ${y_{1} = a_{11}x_{1} + \cdots +a_{1n}x_{n} + b_1}$